-Many useful statistics can be found at links such as the one above, but these are merely the impact of common process improvements already being applied across the industry today, not those which mASI makes possible, and indeed practical.
+Many useful statistics can be found at links such as the one above, but these are merely the impact of common process improvements already being applied across the industry today, not those which Mediated Artificial Superintelligence (mASI) makes possible, and indeed practical.

 Another problem often considered to be so difficult that it is labeled as “NP-hard” is the matter of generating sapience and sentience in a machine intelligence, which we can now laugh about.
 Logistics, the eternal battle against the Traveling Salesman, is still being fought today with proprietary algorithms seeking better answers to each business’s unique challenges.

 In this battle for better solutions, a new contender may soon step into the ring.

 Where is there room for improvement?

 Whether the computation being applied is classical or quantum computing the parameters which an algorithm seeks to solve must all be carefully set, weighted, and special circumstances considered where applicable.
 Setting and weighting the parameters is where much of the human error and cognitive bias are factored in under real-world conditions where the time of researchers and engineers is finite, with deadlines and competing priorities.
 Factoring in consideration of special circumstances suffers similarly, but in addition, it is also more reliant on the breadth of imagination and depth of specific knowledge and experience.
 In fact, many data scientists develop a habit of “cleaning” the data they use in such a way as to render those special circumstances invisible in order to make the algorithms look more accurate than they actually are.